Sh1r0Yaksha/SmolTAS/README.md

 This mod makes the game advance by one game's physics frame (5ms)

 ### Save and Load Position
-This mod saves the players position and then loads it when certain keys are pressed
+This mod saves the players position and time spent in level and then loads it when certain keys are pressed

 # How to install